turingschool/backend-curriculum-site/module3/misc/intermission_work.md

 Follow [this guide](./ruby_and_rails_versions) to make sure your versions are correct.

+## Core Learning Goals of Mod 3

+* API Development
+* Authentication / Authorization systems
+* Managing deeply-nested data collections
+* Refactoring code into new Design Patterns

+---

 ### Intro to APIs

-Everything we build in Mod 3 will focus on building and consuming APIs.
+Everything we build in Mod 3 will focus on the theme of building and consuming APIs.

-Work through [this tutorial](https://gist.github.com/BrianZanti/e9d73508062fdcb78225906a6d97686d) to get a brief intro to APIs.
+Work through [this tutorial](https://gist.github.com/BrianZanti/e9d73508062fdcb78225906a6d97686d) to review an intro to APIs.

+### Authentication / Authorization

+* TBD

 ### Deeply Nested Collections